-where hsName is the Historical Server name you used previously.
+where hsName is the Historical Server name.

 16 Repeat steps 13 through 15 until you have entered all of the start-up parameters for Historical Server.
-See "Setting Historical Server start-up parameters" on page 20 for information about start-up parameters.

 At a minimum, enter the following required parameters.
 The order does not matter; for example, -D does not have to be Arg1.